 Some of the best entertainment options do not involve a screen.
 Playing cards and board games is classic and cheap family entertainment.
 Don’t forget about jigsaw puzzles, which you can pick up for a dollar or so at garage sales or at libraries for free.

-Speaking of libraries, you can be transported to many worlds and times with books.
+Pick up some books while you are at the library.
+Books can transport you to many new places.
 Reading is a great way to enjoy leisure time.
 You can read alone or read to your children.
 A teacher friend told me that one of the best predictors of high-achieving students is that those teens’ parents read to them even in middle school.
 You could read classic young adult literature or the latest young adult authors.
 Another option is that everyone can read their own books and occasionally share interesting passages with the rest of the family.

 Spending time outside moving is fun and healthy.
 Biking, hiking, and walks along a trail or around the neighborhood are all fun and good exercise.
 Geocaching is another great family activity, and who doesn’t enjoy a treasure hunt?
 You get to be outside and walking around, but also you have a purpose.